RuthAndRoth/Ruth2/Mesh/Ruth2_v4/README.md

   future improvements, which under the AGPL license should be made freely and publicly available.

-* Temporarily, the .blend file, Colada (DAE) exports of parts and the UV maps are available in Ruth2/Contrib/Ada Radius.
+* The .blend file, Colada (DAE) exports of parts and the UV maps are copied from Ruth2/Contrib/Ada Radius as at 30-Aug-2020.

-* Draft 11 is the current .blend file version.
+* The .blend file is based on Ada Radius Draft 11.

-* Most parts are unchanged since Draft 9, Eyelashes are unchanged since Draft 10 and all n ails changed at Draft 11.
+* Most parts are unchanged since Draft 9, Eyelashes are unchanged since Draft 10 and all nails changed at Draft 11.

-* Temporarily, HUD elements are in Ruth2/Contrib/Serie Sumei